Side door entrance to the Lone Star Registered Agent building in Austin, TX.

 Who must file the franchise tax?

-The following types of companies are required to file:
+The following types of companies are eligible for franchise tax:

 • Business trusts